-tags: asia travel, sentosa island, sentosa pictures, singapore, singapore guide, singapore photos, travel advice, travel in southasia, travel tips
+tags: sentosa island, sentosa pictures, singapore, singapore photos, things to do singapore, top attractions singapore, travel tips singapore

 Sentosa is a resort island located at the southern end of Singapore.
 It is an inescapable place if you’re visiting Singapore for the first time, though, for many, its touristy nature may cause weariness.
 It’s here that attractions like Universal Studios Singapore, Underwater World and the MegaZip Adventure Park sit.
 Reminiscent of Vegas, a giant casino sits not-so-hidden away amongst the shows and shops of the main resort area.
 Further away, indoor extreme sports offer thrills for luge aficionados and fans of high heights.
 All of this is available for a fee, of course.